moefrumkin/raspi-os/README.md

 I am grateful for the mentorship that Tahmid Rahman has provided throughout this project.

+This project was originally conceived as a group effort, hence the early commits by other contributers.
+However, due to their outside commitments, the project became a personal edeavor.
+At this point, I am responsible for all of the code in the current revision of the codebase.

 I used a myriad of online examples and tutorials for inspiration and explanation of various components.

 Sources I used include: